VRJams/vrjams.github.io/docs/getting_started.md

 --------------------------------------------------------------------------------------------------------------
 {: .mt-2 .mb-4}

-You'll need to have you device in developer mode or equivalent, so for the Quest you can see [their own guide](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-device-setup-quest/) or any other equivalent, the key needs are being able to access files, install applications and use `adb`.
+You'll need to have your device in developer mode or equivalent, so for the Quest you can see [their own guide](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-device-setup-quest/) or any other equivalent, the key needs are being able to access files, install applications and use `adb`.
 Setting up `WiFi ADB` is also probably a good idea.
 Refer to the [ADB](/docs/adb/) section of the guide for more info.

 You'll also likely want to use [LODR](https://github.com/mcclure/lodr) for live reloading.